benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/3-Web-apps/2-frontends/1-displayapp/_index.en.md

 ![Verification code](/images/se-mod3-backend-display7.png)

-6. The display app is shown.
+6. The Display App is now shown.

 ![Display app](/images/se-mod3-backend-display8.png)

-Note the two admin button provided in the top right-hand corner:
+Note the three admin buttons provided in the top right-hand corner:

+* **Configure order app**: Use this for transferring settings to the Order App later in this section.
 * **Clear settings**: Empties the local settings cache and clears the backend settings.
 This causes the *Settings* page to be displayed the next time the page reloads.
 Use this if you want to change your backend settings.
 * **Sign out**: Signs out the Cognito user from the frontend and returns you to the sign-in page.

+The QR code shown will change every five minutes and limit the total number of orders to the value shown on the screen (10 by default).
+Later, in the end-to-end test, you will scan this QR code to start the ordering process.

 ## Next steps